PrincetonUniversity/job_defense_shield/docs/contributions.md

 # Contributions

 Contributions to Job Defense Shield are welcome.
 The software has benefitted from these code submissions:

-- using LDAP for obtaining user email addresses (T. Langford, Yale Univ.)
+- improved cleaning of `sacct` data (P. Edmon, Harvard Univ.)
-- handling `Partition_Limit` in sacct data (P. Edmon, Harvard Univ.)
+- querying LDAP for user email addresses (T. Langford, Yale Univ.)

 ## Development Environment